-- 28. The restoration industry requires that subcontractors like the Applicant have a licence from a third party provider. - 29.
+- 29. The restoration industry requires that subcontractors like the Applicant have a licence from a third party provider.
 The Applicant's licence is with the Insurance Claim Collaborative Inc. ("ICC") The Applicant requires a license in order to provide the restoration services that are its Core Business. - 30.
-ICC was owed \$25,730.15 as at the Filing Date.
-If the amount due is not paid then ICC will terminate existing subcontracts that form most of the Applicant's WIP and it will not retain the Applicant on any new contracts that arise. - 31.
+ICC was owed \$25,730.15 as at the Filing Date and the Applicant obtained an order allowing it to pay licence fees to ICC. - 31.
 There are only a finite number of licences given to a particular area or city.
-If ICC terminates the Applicant's licence, it will be a death knell for the Applicant: its business will be unable to continue and its WIP will become uncollectable.
+Preservation of the licence preserves value.
+It means the Applicant can continue its Core Business at a profit.